kawf/kawf/migration_context.md

 *   **Handle Escaping Difference:** Manually escape data in PHP *before* `$content_tpl->set()` if the old `Template` escaping was required (not encountered yet).
 *   **YATT Library:** No changes to `YATT.class.php` itself should be needed.
 *   **`unknowns`:** Accept YATT's default behavior (remove undefined vars + log error), rather than replicating `Template`'s "comment" behavior.
+*   **`user/tracking.php` Notes:** The migration handled the dynamic forum header loading by replicating the structure of `templates/forum/generic.tpl` within `templates/tracking.yatt`.
+A separate branch exists with more complex, forum-specific header templates (`templates/forum/*.tpl`) which will require revisiting this implementation later.

 ## Current Progress